-O&M Work Category Codes
+APPENDIX D-2-Operation and Maintenance O&M Work Category Codes

-E-6-1: Budget Development Work Category Codes.
-The O&M budget development process reflects the Corps' compliance with the requirements of the GPRA.
+D-1-5.
+Budget Development Work Category Codes.
+The O&M budget development process reflects USACE compliance with the requirements of the Government Performance and Results Act of 1993 (GPRA).
 Therefore, the budget will be submitted in a form that reflects the primary business functions established for the O&M mission.
-The WCCs are aligned within the primary Business Lines within the operation or maintenance areas.
-WCC details can be found in the "Work Category Code Spreadsheet" link under "Guidance" on the O&M 20/20 website at https://intranet.usace.army.mil/hq/cecw/Pages/OM2020.aspx.
+The Work Category Codes (WCCs) are aligned within the primary Business Lines within the operation or maintenance areas.
+Reference the "Work Category Code Spreadsheet" for more information..\